 - Natrelle 133 Tissue Expander with Suture Tabs

 Patients who are not sure about the manufacturer or model of the implants they received should speak with their surgeon or obtain medical records from the facility where the surgery was performed.
 Those who have the recalled implants are not advised to have them removed unless they show symptoms of cancer.
 Anyone who has concerns about leaving the implants in should speak with their doctor about their concerns and to determine a course of action.

 The textured implants in question are designed with a rough shell that has a sandpaper-like surface.
 The purpose of the texture is to help the implant adhere to the soft tissue around it, keeping it in place and preventing distortion.

 Textured breast implants are used less frequently in the US than around the world and Allergan’s macro-textured implants make up less than 5% of all breast implants used in the US.
 Canada, France, and Australia have all already taken action to recall or remove certain breast implants linked to BIA-ALCL.

-If you have received a breast implant and developed cancer as a result, you need a highly skilled personal injury attorney who has extensive experience advocating for patients harmed by the medical device industry.
+If you have received an Allergan breast implant and developed cancer as a result, you need a highly skilled personal injury attorney who has extensive experience advocating for patients harmed by the medical device industry.